Don Webb (American football)

-Donald Wayne Webb (born May 22, 1939) is a former American football defensive back.
-In 1961, he joined the Boston Patriots of the American Football League.
+Donald Wayne Webb (born May 22, 1939) is an American former professional football player who was a defensive back in the American Football League (AFL).
+He played college football for the Iowa State Cyclones.

+In 1961, Webb joined the AFL's Boston Patriots.
 He played for the Patriots for eleven seasons and was an AFL All-Star selection in 1969.
-Webb returned a blocked punt 20 yards for a TD and returned an interception 31 yards for a TD in the Boston Patriots 41-0 shutout of the San Diego Chargers on 12-17-61.
+Webb returned a blocked punt 20 yards for a TD and returned an interception 31 yards for a TD in the Boston Patriots 41–0 shutout of the San Diego Chargers on 12–17–61.
 He was selected to the Patriots All-1960s Decade (AFL) Team.